-62. Extreme poverty and hunger continue to exist even when there is peace, stability and the ability to invest and even in countries with good overall macro-economic indicators.
-The "structural" nature of this poverty is often related to inequalities and the inability of social protection polices and systems to reach all the people in need and ensure access to food.
-In many cases, this inability perpetuates mother-and-child malnutrition, causing an intergenerational cycle of hunger that is not alleviated by widespread economic growth and development.
-Persistent and structural gender inequalities - particularly discriminatory institutions, norms and practices that limit opportunities for women to participate in education, health, economic and political fora - pose a significant barrier to sustainable development and overcoming entrenched poverty and hunger; it is therefore important to understand and shift unequal gender relations.
+Poverty and hunger continue to exist even when there is peace, stability and the ability to invest and even in countries with good overall macro-economic indicators.
+The "structural" nature of this poverty is often related to inadequate social protection polices and systems to reach all the people in need and ensure access to food.
+In many cases, this inability perpetuates mother-andchild malnutrition, causing an intergenerational cycle of hunger that is not alleviated by widespread economic growth and development.
+Persistent and structural gender inequalities particularly discriminatory institutions, norms and practices that limit opportunities for women to participate in education, health, economic and political fora - pose a significant barrier to sustainable development and overcoming entrenched poverty and hunger; it is therefore important to understand and shift unequal gender relations.
 Geographical factors, lack of infrastructure and low population density can make it difficult for governments to provide services in rural areas, particularly to the smallholders who constitute the majority of people living in poverty.
-However, as urbanization expands in developing countries, extreme poverty is also increasingly found in cities, where the scale of poverty and the rate of migration into urban areas often overwhelm existing services, leaving the poorest people without access to safety nets.
+However, as urbanization expands in developing countries, where the scale of poverty and the rate of migration into urban areas often overwhelm existing services, leaving the poorest people without access to safety nets.
 The effects of climate change, ecosystem degradation and population growth amplify the challenges faced for populations in this context.
 Strengthening resilience of vulnerable households and communities will be crucial to counter the effects of these stressors.